 Crescent Cove offers care and support to kids and young adults with a shortened life-expectancy, and to their families who love them.

-We are committed to offering our facility and services to children and families at no cost.
+We are committed to offering our Respite & Hospice Home for Kids and support services to children and families at no cost.

 A Place of Respite for Kids & Families